 Dr. Bobby is the host of the Love, Happiness and Success Podcast, and the author of “Exaholics: Breaking Your Addiction to Your Ex Love.”

 Effective Therapy • Life Coaching • Relationship Coaching • Executive Coaching • Career Coaching • Dating Coaching

 We have specialized education and training, and years of experience in helping people achieve their personal and professional goals.
 We use only evidence based strategies that have been proven by research to help you get clarity and direction, have better relationships, feel happier, and design your ideal life.

 Marriage Counselor, Premarital Counselor, Relationship Coach, Dating Coach, Life Coach, Therapist

 Brenda Fahn specializes in helping couples create healthy, happy relationships, and helping her individual clients create balanced, joyful and meaningful lives.
 She is a Licensed Marriage and Family Therapist, with a positive, direct style and over fifteen years of experience.
 She teaches our "Lifetime of Love" premarital / relationship class.

 Schedule Your Free Consultation With Brenda

-Hilary Romanoff is an expert executive coach and career coach with over twenty years of experience in helping people achieve at their highest potential.
-She specializes in coaching successful professionals, entrepreneurs, CEOs and other executives around leadership, management, team-building, personal productivity, stress management, work / life balance and more.
-If you’re looking for clarity or help in advancing professionally, she’s ready to help you find you passion and start living your dream.
+Maggie Graham is an expert life and career coach with years of experience in helping people achieve at their highest potential.
+If you're looking for clarity in your life or help in advancing professionally, she's ready to help you find you passion and start living your dream.
 In addition to being an empowering life and career coach, Maggie's counseling background and thoughtful approach can help you overcome any personal obstacles that might be getting in the way of your creating the life you want.